-The NRC faces challenges with regard to the increased emphasis on risk-informed regulation.
+The NRC faces challenges regarding the increased emphasis on risk- informed regulation.
 These challenges necessitate guidance changes, as well as efforts to raise staff awareness of these changes and ensure regulatory consistency.
 The NRC must also engage external stakeholders to ensure transparency of resulting changes to its licensing and oversight processes.